Deutsch: Strade Nuove / Español: Strade Nuove / Português: Strade Nuove / Français: Strade Nuove / Italiano: Strade Nuove

 • Historical tourism: The Strade Nuove are a prime destination for those interested in Renaissance and Baroque architecture, as well as Genoa’s historical development as a major Mediterranean power.

-• Cultural tourism: The area serves as a centre for museums, exhibitions, and cultural events, including art exhibitions hosted within the palazzi.
+• Cultural tourism: The area serves as a Centre for museums, exhibitions, and cultural events, including art exhibitions hosted within the palazzi.

 • Educational tourism: Many visitors come to the Strade Nuove to learn about Genoa’s unique aristocratic traditions and its contributions to European history.